closeio/making.close.com/_posts/2021-10-27-reliable-websocket-connections/index.md

 6455](https://datatracker.ietf.org/doc/html/rfc6455), WebSockets use
 [TCP](https://datatracker.ietf.org/doc/html/rfc793) for the underlying connection).
-Could we break the connection in a way where the server-sent TCP FIN packet never made it to the client, and the browser was be left believing the connection was still up?
+Could we break the connection in a way where the server-sent TCP FIN packet never made it to the client, and the browser was believing the connection was still up?

 Replicating this scenario turned out to be quite simple, once we set our mind on it: